SECTION 811 PROGRAM

-Integrated supportive housing approaches are increasingly important as they are responsive to the community integration mandates within the 1999 U.S. Supreme Court's Olmstead decision, a landmark disability rights case which affirms the right of people with disabilities to live in the most integrated setting appropriate to their needs.
+Integrated supportive housing approaches respond to the community integration mandates of the U.S. Supreme Court's 1999 Olmstead decision, a landmark disability rights case affirming the right of people with disabilities to live in the most integrated setting appropriate to their needs.
 Expansion of integrated supportive housing also directly relates to several aspects of the Affordable Care Act, such as the expanded Money Follows the Person (MFP) Initiative.

 The innovative Section 811 reforms are promoting a national expansion of integrated supportive housing by fostering partnerships among state housing and health and human service agencies to leverage mainstream affordable housing, Medicaid, and related community-based support services resources, and to ensure that people with disabilities most in need can access these new housing opportunities.
-The most significant innovation is the new Section 811 Project Rental Assistance (PRA) option which - for the first time - provides cost-effective PRA subsidies directly to state housing agencies.
+The most significant innovation is the Section 811 Project Rental Assistance (PRA) option which - for the first time - provides cost-effective PRA subsidies directly to state housing agencies.